spatial-data-science/2025/README.md

 ## Registration

-Registrations will be opened around May.
+Please register for on-site and online participants using this form: [https://forms.gle/E9fpG88V2VQQKmjk9](https://forms.gle/E9fpG88V2VQQKmjk9).
-Note that the number of participants is limited.
+Note that the number of on-site participants is limited.
+The programme committee will select the final list of on-site participants by mid of July.

 ### Online Attendance